Songs

 Click Here for tab for Free Falling by Tom Petty

 This is an absolute classic tune that many consider to be one of the greatest songs of all time.
-It uses a perfect balance of acoustic guitar with rock drums to create a laid-back carefree vibe.
-It’s one of his most famous tracks of all time and afforded him the opportunity to perform it live alongside Axl Rose and Izzy Stradlin during the 2008 Superbowl.
+It uses a perfect balance of acoustics with rock drums to create a laid-back carefree vibe.
+It’s one of his most famous tracks and he performed it live alongside Axl Rose and Izzy Stradlin during the 2008 Super Bowl.

 The acoustic parts for this song are quite simple to play and you’ll need a capo on the first fret of the guitar.
-The chord progression for the song is Em, Asus2, Bsus4 which is played using a simple strumming pattern, and once you’ve memorized that you’re done as it repeats for the entire song!
+The chord progression for the song is Em, Asus2, Bsus4 which is played using a simple strumming pattern.
+Once you’ve memorized that you’re done, as it repeats for the entire song!

 Take it Easy by The Eagles